-Edmund Burke once stated, “Those that do not know their History are Doomed to Repeat it.”
+Publisher’s Note: Edmund Burke once stated, “Those that do not know their History are Doomed to Repeat it.”
 Dr. George Smith knew his history and he certainly didn’t want others to repeat it.
 Dr. Smith had a love for Tennessee history and telling those old stories, but most importantly he had a love for his fellow man.
 He was one of the kindest gentlemen I have ever met with a ‘Christlike Coolness’ about him.

 Ironically, right after my efforts last year in the Tennessee General Assembly to recognize our ‘Tennessee’s Rich History’ I was invited by Frank Caperton, President of the Historical Society to attend the African-American Heritage Society of Rutherford County event.
-The resolution created a stir of controversy, the media tried to paint me as a prejudiced Republican lawmaker (The media never mentioned the fact that I was the only Republican in our state’s history to stand alongside the black caucus due to the young 6-11-year old Hobgood school children who were handcuffed and arrested.
+The resolution created a stir of controversy, the media tried to create a false narrative and paint me as a prejudiced Republican lawmaker.
+The media never mentioned the fact that I was the only Republican in our state’s history to stand alongside the black caucus due to the young Hobgood school children who were handcuffed and arrested.

 Being born and raised in Smyrna, I was never taught the story of Sampson Keeble or had I heard about Forrest giving a remarkable speech near the end of his life when he was invited in 1875 to address a meeting of the Independent Order of Pole-Bearers, an early black civil rights organization in Memphis.
 I then read where Forrest had over 3000 African-Americans to attend his funeral, needless to say, I was extremely intrigued by both men’s stories and wanted others to know as well.
 My thoughts were that maybe our society would be better off if our community, both black and white knew both of those men’s stories.

 As we were walking we sang a few hymns and ended with one of my favorite hymns ‘Amazing Grace.’
 After we sang the old hymn Dr. Smith spoke a few words and then looked over at me with his kind smile and asked “Rep. Mike Sparks will you say a few words.”

 I was pleasantly surprised thinking that he may be upset with me believing the false narrative that the media had portrayed my efforts.
-I mentioned to the crowd that history was very important to us all and that the old hymn we had just sung was written by John Newton a former slave ship captain who influenced a British lawmaker named William Wilberforce to end slavery.
+I mentioned to the crowd that history is very important to us all and that the old hymn we had just sung was written by John Newton a former slave ship captain who influenced a British lawmaker named William Wilberforce to end slavery.
 I had shared that Newton had a redemptive story and how God used him to help abolish slavery in Great Britain.
-Later that day as President Mary Watkins spoke she stated, “thank you, Rep. Sparks, for bringing awareness to the life of Sampson Keeble, maybe if young people today knew their history we wouldn’t have the problems we have today.”
+Later that day as President Mary Watkins spoke she stated, “Thank you, Rep. Sparks, for bringing awareness to the life of Sampson Keeble, maybe if young people knew their history we wouldn’t have the divisive problems we have today.”

-Our county sadly has lost a great man with the death of Dr. George Smith.
+Our county and state, sadly has lost a great man with the death of Dr. George Smith.
 My hope is that many young people will see the life and character of Dr. George Smith and his efforts to preserve history as a template for their own lives.
 Our community may have lost a great compassionate leader, but heaven gained another angel.